priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ## Functions

 ### Basic Functions
+**Concept**: Reusable blocks of code that accept parameters and optionally return values.
+Promote code reusability and organization.
 **Analogy**: Like a recipe - you give it ingredients (parameters) and get a dish (return value).
 ```python
 def make_sandwich(bread, filling):